0xced/XCDFormInputAccessoryView/README.md

 ![screenshot](Screenshots/XCDFormInputAccessoryView.png)

 `XCDFormInputAccessoryView` uses ARC (Automatic Reference Counting) and must be built with Xcode 4.5 or greater.
-It has been tested on iOS 4, 5 and 6.

 Usage
 =====